 Depending on your role, the sector you work in, and the safeguarding training course you have taken, you might have the option to complete a simple refresher course in order to renew your certificate.

 Most of the time, however, you will need to start a safeguarding training course from the beginning and work your way through the knowledge.
 It’s surprising how much can change in just a couple of years, so you won’t find yourself re-reading exactly the same information as before.
-All of the Child Protection Company’s online safeguarding training courses are refreshed with new information regularly to fall in line with the most current safeguarding laws, legislation and guidance.
+Our online safeguarding training courses are refreshed with new information regularly to fall in line with the most current safeguarding laws, legislation and guidance.

 Got a question, or want to book safeguarding training for yourself or your team?

-We’re always happy to answer your safeguarding-related questions here at the Child Protection Company, and we’d be delighted to discuss how your organisation can make the switch to online safeguarding training.
+We’re always happy to answer your safeguarding-related questions and we’d be delighted to discuss how your organisation can make the switch to online safeguarding training.
 To get in touch with our friendly customer support team, please email us at firstname.lastname@example.org, give us a call on 01327 552030, or use the live chat feature on this website.